peterashwell/finding-streetsigns/README.md

-- [X] get output from SIFT object descriptors
+- [x] get output from SIFT object descriptors
-- [X] fiddle with the knn scores to try and get intelligent results
+- [x] fiddle with the knn scores to try and get intelligent results
-- [X] try on other images
+- [x] try on other images
 - [x] improve training set to have types of signs + sources
 - [x] run SIFT on training set and see how it goes
-- [ ] build a new training set of 'has signs' and 'not signs'
+- [x] build a new training set of 'has signs' and 'not signs'
+- [x] deal with openCV headaches
 - [ ] try Lab a channel rather than rgb grayscale for no stopping
 - [ ] write code to bound box the parking signs
 - [ ] speed up classification